-The emergence of this NNN hopping begins to destabilize localization, allowing for the appearance of delocalized states.
-Although the system is no longer analytically solvable for $t_0 \neq t_{\rm so}$, the allowed phases can still be determined.
-For sufficiently large (weak) $M_z$, the system always enters the localized (extended) phase.
-On the other hand, for intermediate $M_z$ values, the chiral symmetry is explicitly broken by the $M_z V_j^{\mathrm{d}} \sigma_0$ term, leading to the emergence of mobility edges (MEs) between the extended and localized states.
+The emergence of NNN hopping begins to destabilize localization, allowing for the appearance of delocalized states.
+Although the system is no longer analytically solvable for $t_0 \neq t_{\rm so}$, the possible phases can still be determined.
+For sufficiently large (weak) $M_z$, the system always enters localized (extended) phase.
+On the other hand, for intermediate $M_z$ values, the chiral symmetry is explicitly broken by spin-independent QP modulation $M_z V_j^{\mathrm{d}} \sigma_0$, leading to the emergence of MEs between the extended and localized states.
 This accounts for extended, localized and L+E phases in Fig.~\ref{fig:QPRaman}(b) at $\eta=0$, which extend to small $\eta$ regime with $\eta<\eta_c\approx0.43$.